-ORDINARY RESOLUTIONS:
+ORDINARY RESOLUTION:

-- 12. That pursuant to the Articles of Association of the Company, the Company be authorised, subject to and in accordance with the provisions of the Companies Act 2006, to send, convey or supply all types of notices, documents or information to members in electronic form by making them available on a website or by any other electronic means (as such term is defined in the Companies Act 2006). - 13.
-That the directors be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company ('Rights') up to an aggregate maximum nominal amount of £1,585,581, being approximately 10% of the issued share capital of the Company as at 12 February 2014, provided that: - (i) the authority granted shall expire at the conclusion of the Annual General Meeting of the Company in 2015 but may be revoked or varied by the Company in general meeting and may be renewed by the Company in general meeting; and - (ii) the said authority shall allow and enable the directors to make an offer or agreement before the expiry of that authority which would or might require shares to be allotted or Rights to be granted after such expiry and the directors may allot shares and grant Rights in pursuance of any such offer or agreement as if that authority had not expired.
+- 11. That the directors be and are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company ('Rights') up to an aggregate maximum nominal amount of £1,671,819, being approximately 10% of the issued share capital of the Company as at 24 February 2015, provided that: - the authority granted shall expire at the conclusion of the Annual General Meeting of the Company in 2016 but may be revoked or varied by the Company in general meeting and may be renewed by the Company in general meeting; and - (ii) the said authority shall allow and enable the directors to make an offer or agreement before the expiry of that authority which would or might require shares to be allotted or Rights to be granted after such expiry and the directors may allot shares and grant Rights in pursuance of any such offer or agreement as if that authority had not expired.